Talent scouting and recruitment

 Pay it forward A personal story about how I ended up with a large and supportive network

-I care deeply about creating leadership environments where everyone feels included—no matter their gender, age, background, orientation, abilities, or where they come from.
-Because of that, as consultant, but also when I was a global R&D head in a multinational, I always kept ‘an hour’ available for mentoring.
-I support friends and former colleagues with training ideas, career development, resumes, motivation letters, or simply exploring new opportunities inside or outside their current roles.
+I care deeply about creating leadership environments where everyone feels included—regardless of gender, age, background, orientation, abilities, or where they come from.
+Because of this, both as a consultant and during my time as a global R&D head in a multinational company, I’ve always set aside dedicated time for mentoring.

 Why do I do it?
-I love meeting and connecting with people and I learn from every conversation.
-Moreover, staying connected has helped me build a strong talent network —an asset that also strengthens my consulting and advisory work.
+I genuinely love meeting and connecting with people, and I learn from every conversation.
+Staying closely connected to talent has also allowed me to build a strong network—an asset that naturally strengthens my consulting and advisory work.